 "Television advertisements for toys and games often exploit children's underlying needs and desires.
 Many commercials show a child playing with a game or toy with her parents.
 The message is clear to young children: Ask for this product and your mother and father will pay attention to you.
 It is an offer they cannot resist." -- Lawrence Kutner

 Worried that your child seems to get a bit greedy at the holidays?
 Consider that maybe something deeper is being triggered -- a longing for that happy,

--- that promise of transformational love.
+holidays -- that promise of transformational love.

-human mind has a tendency to crave more, more, more.
+The human mind has a tendency to crave more, more, more.
 Kids (like many adults) haven't yet learned how to manage those yearnings and direct them toward

 what will really fulfill them, which research shows is connection, creativity, contribution, gratitude and meaning.